-At the most basic level, copays are a cost-sharing measure that insurance companies implement as part of their coverage plans.
+At the most basic level, copays are a cost-sharing measure that insurance companies implement as part of coverage plans.
 Typically, a copay is a fixed amount that's established based on the plan and the specific service.
-However, copays are just one part of a larger cost-sharing structure.
+However, copays are only one part of a larger cost-sharing structure.

-Cost-sharing comes in three primary forms: copays, coinsurance, and deductibles.
-Plans may be complex, but patients using health insurance need to pay special attention to these elements because they define what we're required to pay when we receive medical care.
+Cost sharing comes in three primary forms: copays, coinsurance, and deductibles.
+Plans may be complex, but patients using health insurance need to pay special attention to these elements because they define what they’re required to pay when receiving medical care.

-This is a fixed fee your insurance company has set as part of an insurance plan based on the services rendered, from office visits to prescription drugs and other kinds of care.
-Because copays are a fixed fee, the insured person knows their financial obligation ahead of time, and is required to pay before receiving care.
+Copays are fixed fees insurance companies set as part of an insurance plan.
+They’re based on the services rendered, including office visits, prescription drugs, and other types of care.
+Because copays are fixed amounts, the insured person knows their financial obligation ahead of time, and they are required to pay it before receiving care.

 A deductible is a set dollar amount that the insured patient is required to pay before the insurance company begins paying their portion of claims.
 Typically, deductibles reset annually.

-The concept of cost-sharing as part of healthcare was designed originally by a group of providers and hospitals during the Great Depression.
-These conglomerations set not-for-profit "subscription fees" to ensure families and communities could continue to receive the care they needed.
+The concept of cost-sharing as part of healthcare was originally designed by a group of providers and hospitals during the Great Depression.
+These conglomerations set not-for-profit subscription fees to ensure families and communities could continue to receive needed care.

 Over time, as care extended within these communities, costs continued to rise.
-Then there was a push for private plans that established their own cost-sharing measures.
+A push emerged for private plans that established their own cost-sharing measures.

-While on the surface, private plans were seeking to extend coverage much like the "subscription fees," they placed more financial requirements on their members.
-Instead of covering the cost of care from the first dollar paid, they required the insured to pay copays and deductibles before their coverage kicked in.
+On the surface, private plans sought to extend coverage, much like the subscription fees, but they placed more financial requirements on their members.
+Instead of covering the cost of care from the first dollar paid, private plans required the insured to pay copays and deductibles before their coverage kicked in.

-Part of it is based on economy.
-Private plans are in the business of making money, so they have an incentive to keep their costs low and pass on as much of the cost as possible.
+Finances played a partial role in this strategy.
+Private plans are in the business of making money, so they have an incentive to keep their costs low and pass on as much of the expense as possible.

-However, they also intended to prevent members from seeking unnecessary care.
-If members had the perception that their healthcare was essentially free after their basic fees, they would be tempted to access services every time they sneezed.
-When members are required to share the burden of paying for care, insurers believed, they are less likely to abuse their benefits.
+However, another reason for these copays and deductibles was to prevent members from seeking unnecessary care.
+If members had the perception that their healthcare was essentially free after their basic fees, they might be tempted to access services every time they sneezed.
+Insurers believed that, when members were required to share the burden of paying for care, they would be less likely to abuse their benefits.

-Ryan Schmid, President & CEO of Vera Whole Health, goes more in-depth and shares:
+Ryan Schmid, President & CEO and a co-founder of Vera Whole Health, goes more in-depth:

 "There are two primary drivers for why we have copays.
-One is that it is simply a method, usually the employer, to shift costs onto the employee.
-So it just saves the plan money, that's one.
+One is that it is simply a method for, usually the employer, to shift costs onto the employee.
+So it just saves the plan money — that's one.

-But the bigger reason for copays is based in a consumerism concept that if members have to pay for something, they're going to be better purchasers.
+But the bigger reason for copays is based on a consumerism concept that, if members have to pay for something, they're going to be better purchasers.
 If it's free, then there's potential they'll overuse it, won't value it as much, or they'll abuse it."

-Copays, as well as other cost-sharing measures, may have been well-intentioned, designed to prevent a patient from seeking unnecessary acute care.
+Copays, as well as other cost-sharing measures, may have been well-intentioned and designed to prevent a patient from seeking unnecessary acute care.
 However, the reality is that many cost-sharing requirements prevent access.

 Copays can mean less access to care